Send the link below via email or IMCopy

 Sexuality is more then SEX.
 It includes everything in life that defines all of who we are as healthy diverse people with natural desires.
-It includes discussions about families, parenthood, and good decision making, it encompasses sexual knowledge, attitudes, values, and behaviours, and it is shaped by culture, history, education, and experiences.
+It includes discussions about families, parenthood, and good decision making, it encompasses sexual knowledge, attitudes, values, and behaviours, and it is shaped by ones culture, history, education, and experiences.

 Sexuality can be defined as:

 The total of who you are, what you believe, and how you feel and respond.

 Ones sexual self and self worth can shaped by, religion, morals, family, friends, age, body concept, life goals, and experience.